raul23/search-ebooks/README.rst

 `:information_source:`

   * 0.285 second when caching ``ebook-meta`` vs 13.273 seconds without caching ``ebook-meta``.
-  * Keep in mind that caching the results of ``ebook-meta`` has its caveats like if the ebook is modified (e.g. tags were added) then we have to re-run ``ebook-meta`` again since the items in the cache are identified by the ebooks' MD5.
+  * Keep in mind that caching the results of ``ebook-meta`` has its caveats.
+For instance if the ebook is modified (e.g. tags were added) then we have to re-run ``ebook-meta`` again since the keys in the cache are the MD5 hashes of the ebooks.
   * There is no problem in the
     cache growing without bounds since its size is set to a maximum of 1 GB by default (check the ``--cache-size-limit`` option) and its eviction policy determines what items get to be